Plant types and subtypes: Perennials, Bulbs

 Leaf Color: green

-Additional Tags: attracts bees, attracts hummingbirds, clumping, colonizing, ornamental foliage, pond margin plant, stream margin plant
+Additional Tags: attracts bees, attracts hummingbirds, clumping, colonizing, ornamental foliage, pond margin plant, stream margin plant, wetland plant

 Pricing & Availability